5 ways to free yourself from the well-meaning criticism of your loved ones, so that you can more easily pursue your dream

 If you dream of making a profound and lasting impact in the world but aren’t 100% sure you have what it takes to be successful and actually make a difference in the lives of others…

-I’ve created a free short video that will provide answers to some of the questions you may have about being a life coach!
+I’m running a free short workshop that will provide answers to some of the questions you may have about being a life coach!

 Once people begin to learn these pillars, the most common response we hear is that they regret not having discovered it sooner.